-Five networks will be responsible for installing, operating and maintaining rapid charge points on public land across London.
-These networks are ESB EV Solutions, Fastned, GeniePoint, POLAR and Source London.
+Five networks are responsible for installing, operating and maintaining rapid charge points on public land across London:

 Drivers will be able to pay to use rapid charge points without having to register or being a member of a scheme.
 Visit the network websites for more information on charging costs.